DrAdrianDC/Python-Programming/Streamlit - Interactive Sales Dashboard/README.md

 - Explore detailed transaction data through an interactive table.

 It’s ideal for projects related to **Data Analytics, Business Intelligence**, or as a showcase for real-time data visualization with Streamlit.

+## Possible Extensions

+- Connect to a real-time database (e.g., SQLite or PostgreSQL).

+- Add more visualization types (line charts, pie charts, heatmaps).

+- Integrate machine learning models for sales forecasting.

+- Deploy the app on the cloud using Streamlit Cloud or Render.